How to find a dementia caregiver

 Pay a good wage, always

 Whether you hire someone from within the family, or a friend or professional caregiver, set up a schedule for shifts, but also be sure to pay more than minimum wage.
 Caregiving takes dedication and dementia requires long-term caregivers.
-Having a constantly changing cast of workers in the home is stressful for the family, but very distressing for the person with dementia, because dementia takes away the ability to learn new things and handle change.
+Having a constantly changing cast of workers in the home is stressful for the family, but very distressing for the person with dementia or Alzheimer’s, because dementia takes away the ability to learn new things and handle change.

 Hire a payroll clerk